CMartin10016/CMartin10016/Lab02/README.md

 ## Part 3 Answers

-1. Command to create new user:
+1. Command to create new user: sudo adduser cmartin
-2. Path to new user's home directory:
+2. Path to new user's home directory: /home/cmartin
 3. Evaluate if ubuntu can add files to new user's home directory WITHOUT SUDO:
 4. Command to switch to new user:
 5. Command(s) to go to new user's home directory: